dmnlfrkn/dmnlfrkn/README.md

 <!--**dmnlfrkn/dmnlfrkn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.-->

-- 🔭 I’m currently working on microservice architecture.
+- 🔭 I’m currently working on DevOps.
-   - ☕ I keep learning DevOps. ✔️
+   - ☊  I took some class and courses about Docker and Kubernetes for my Graduation Project. ✔️
-   - 🔧 I learned Docker and Kubernetes for my Graduation Project. ✔️
+   - ☊  I keep learning Docker and Kubernetes to improve  my own. 🔧
-   - 🖊 I try to learn
+   - 🖊 I try to learn:
         - Linux
         - Network
         - Ansible
-      - necessary tools and languages for DevOps. 🔧🔧
+        - necessary tools and languages for DevOps. 🔧

 - 💻 I am interested in Java and Spring Frmework.
-   - 🖊 I try to make some projects about Spring 🔧
+   - ☕ I keep learning and making some projects about Spring. 🔧
    - 🖊 I try to learn Design Pattern and Algorithm for Backend Development.
 - ☊  I took/take some class and courses about fullstack development. ✔️
   - ⚛️ I tried to write some codes about React.js. ✔️